 Now this is my favorite part of the morning, even better than seeing the morning crew and getting to play.
-I watch eagerly as Jeff walks back and forth, loading up all the Bird Dogs that are staying at the kennel for school.
+I watch eagerly as the trainer walks back and forth, loading up all the Bird Dogs that are staying at the kennel for school.

-I know I could find every bird in the field, maybe even every bird in the whole world, if only he’s hurry up and get to me.
+I know I could find every bird in the field, maybe even every bird in the whole world, if only he would hurry up and get to me.

 Finally, he comes to my kennel and it’s off to the training grounds.
-Accessorized with a Dogtra E-Collar that beeps so Jeff can’t lose me, I am at last let off leash to do what I do best.
+Accessorized with a Dogtra E-Collar that beeps so the trainer can’t lose me, I am at last let off leash to do what I do best.

-I find every single bird and I know Jeff is proud of how far I’ve come with my Bird Dog Training.
+I find every single bird and I know the trainer is proud of how far I’ve come with my Bird Dog Training.

 I have done my best and back up the kennel we go.
 I can tell the staff have already finished feeding and medicating for the morning and now they are focusing on the daily sanitation of our kennel runs.

 I like all the ladies who work here.
-They may not let me out to run in the field and hunt birds like Jeff does but they are kind and patient and let me play in the yards all day long.
+They may not let me out to run in the field and hunt birds but they are kind and patient and let me play in the yards all day long.